Why should an ergonomic safe patient handling program be developed?

 Emergency communication and security procedures and systems need to be in place before they are needed.

-All aggressive incidents should be documented and reported to the health and safety committee.
+All aggressive incidents should be documented and reported to the supervisor and/or the health and safety committee.

 What is a no-lift policy?